• Skip to primary navigation

 Home » recipes

-Apr 6, 2026 · Published: Apr 6, 2026 by Dan Harper · This post may contain affiliate links.
+Jun 6, 2026 · Published: Apr 6, 2026 by Dan Harper · This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases. · Leave a Comment

 Jump to Recipe - Print Recipe

-Why You Will Love This Chantilly Frosting
+Why You Will Love This Chantilly Creaam Frosting

-• Saves Money: You can skip the expensive specialty bakery frostings and make a high-quality version at home.
+• Saves Money You can skip the expensive specialty bakery frostings and make a high-quality version at home.

-• Saves Time: This frosting comes together in under fifteen minutes, letting you focus on the rest of your meal.
+• Saves Time This frosting comes together in under fifteen minutes, letting you focus on the rest of your meal.

-• Texture: It solves the issue of being too sugary like buttercream while remaining much richer than plain whipped cream.
+• Texture It solves the issue of being too sugary like buttercream while remaining much richer than plain whipped cream.

-• Just Like Whole Foods: This frosting uses mascarpone, cream cheese, and a hint of almond extract to recreate the signature flavor and texture of Whole Foods Chantilly cake frosting.
+• Just Like Whole Foods This frosting uses mascarpone, cream cheese, and a hint of almond extract to recreate the signature flavor and texture of Whole Foods Chantilly cake frosting.

-• It Holds Its Own: This stable Chantilly Frosting will not separate when chilled in the fridge.
+• It Holds Its Own This stable Chantilly Frosting will not separate when chilled in the fridge.
 The mascarpone and cream cheese create a stable structure that keeps the frosting from drooping or separating.

 side view of a vanilla cake with strawberries, blueberries, and Chantilly Frosting.